MCGPPeters/blog/A pattern for processing a collection of desperate generic objects in a strongly typed fashion.md

+A pattern for processing a collection of desperate generic objects in a strongly typed fashion
 ------------------------------------------------------------------------
 When working on my open source project [Histrio](https://github.com/MCGPPeters/Histrio) (a set of libraries for building actor based systems), on multiple occasions I've had the need for processing objectsa collection of desperate generic objects as a single collection.
 At the same time I wanted to handle each individual object in a strongly type fashion when I was processing items from that collection.
 For example.
 An actor processes messages one at a time in the order the messages were received.
 This means messages have to be put into a single queue (the so called mailbox) per actor.
 This also means the queue needs to contain all the messages, no matter what type they are.